elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

 ![New Player Page](images/diving_in/new_player.png)

-When we successfully create a new player account, we'll see the "show" page with the individual player's data (notice the player `id` number is displayed in the URL too):
+After we successfully create a new player account, we'll see the "show" page with the individual player's data (notice the player `id` number is displayed in the URL too):

 ![Player Show Page](images/diving_in/new_player_created.png)

-Feel free to create some more player accounts so we have some data to work with on our players page:
+Feel free to create additional player accounts so we have data to work with on our players page:

 ![Players Index with Sample Data](images/diving_in/list_players.png)